 - Rainbow Days Event Flyer: Add your event information to this printable flyer and hang it throughout your school and cafeteria leading up to the event.

-- Rainbow Days Ingredients List: Use this list (translated into Spanish) to help plan a colorful variety of fruits and veggies for kids to choose from when making their "rainbows" at the salad bar.
+- Rainbow Days Ingredients List: Use this list to help plan a colorful variety of fruits and veggies for kids to choose from when making their "rainbows" at the salad bar.
+Includes Spanish translation.

 - I Made a Rainbow Sticker: Have stickers created using this "I Made a Rainbow" design.
 Give stickers to students as a reward for eating their full salad.